 Strategies to capture revenue amid lower transaction volume

-Despite a tightening market, Townsend believes that there’s still plenty of opportunity for title companies to capture revenue.
+Despite a tight market, Townsend believes there’s still plenty of opportunity for title companies to capture revenue.
 “It’s all about getting out in front of the customer,” he said.
 “There are a lot of things that we do that our customers have no idea that we do.
 It’s time to get out there and market everything we do.”

 For example, Townsend pointed to the ALTA Leasehold Policy, which protects commercial tenants in case there’s a title issue that’s superior to their lease policy.
 “If there are two competing offices, [the tenant] might choose the one with the ALTA Leasehold Policy.”